piusdahinden/expirest/cran-comments.md

 ## First submission

-This is the first submission.
+This is the second iteration of the first submission.
+In this version I
+have:

+-   Unwrapped examples that were wrapped by \\dontrun{} that are executable in \< 5 sec.
+-   Replaced \\dontrun{} by tryCatch() in order to catch errors from examples that deliberately produce errors.

 ## Test environments